Grace Hanagan

-Edith Grace Martyn (nee Hanagan May 16, 1907 – May 15, 1995) was the youngest and last survivor of the sinking of the Empress of Ireland on May 29, 1914.
+Edith Grace Martyn (nee Hanagan May 16, 1907 – May 15, 1995) was a Canadian woman who was the youngest and last survivor of the sinking of the RMS Empress of Ireland on May 29, 1914.
 She was one of four children (out of the 138 children on board) who survived the sinking.

 Early life

 She was born in Oshawa, Ontario, on May 16, 1907 and was the daughter of Edward James and Edith Emily (Collishaw) Hanagan.
 Later she moved with her parents to Toronto because her father was the bandmaster of the Salvation Army.